What is port forwarding

 Port forwarding (also port mapping) is a technique of translating the address and/or port number of a network packet to a new destination.
 Port forwarding allows remote computers, located on the Internet, to connect to a specific computer or service within a private local area network (LAN).

 Port forwarding rules are set on routers or other network devices that act as an Internet gateway for other computers in a local network.
-To create a port forwarding rule and access Remote Utilities Host from outside the local network, you need to know:

 - The Host computer local IP address (for example,